ZackDev/zackdev.github.io/_posts/2021-05-07-the-latest-mars-weather-with-images.md

 As addition, a random image from the latest images shot by the rover `Perseverance` is presented above.
 It is retrieved through the [Mars Rover Photos API][1].

 [1]: <https://api.nasa.gov/> "NASA Open APIs"

+# Update 2021-11-12
+Retrieval and display of weather data has been disabled.
+The `Insight's` weather data remains incomplete and unusable.

 # Notes:
 * the weather data is not always available or complete